pytroll/pytroll/web/source/quickstart_custom.rst

     'tb37v: (-inf,-inf,-inf)μm, resolution 0m, not loaded'
     'tb37h: (-inf,-inf,-inf)μm, resolution 0m, not loaded'

 The *tb19v* channel has now been loaded.
-As nothing has been specified on wavelengths and resolutions in the config file these values are not set
+As nothing has been specified on wavelengths and resolutions in the config file these values are not set (the *-inf* and *0m* above).

 The channel data can be retrieved as a numpy array: